metablaster/WindowsFirewallRuleset/Readme/ResetFirewall.md

 Useful if you encountered problems such as internet connectivity and you're unable to run\
 `ResetFirewall.ps1` script file located in project root directory, or if the script file did\
-not resolve your problems.\
+not resolve your problems.

-**NOTE: these steps will not save any previous rules in GPO**
+**WARNING:** These steps will not save any previous rules in GPO, all preferences will be gone.

 ## Follow below steps to revert firewall